Sen. Scott poised to give 2024 ‘political update’ to donors

 Scott, the Senate’s sole Black Republican, would join others already in the race, including former President Donald Trump, tech investor Vivek Ramaswamy and former South Carolina Gov. Nikki Haley, who appointed Scott to the Senate in 2012.

+Scott’s donor gathering coincides with the filing deadline for first-quarter federal disclosures, providing a window into how Scott and others in the potential field are faring with contributors.
+After being reelection in November to what he has said would be his final Senate term, Scott ended the year with nearly $22 million on hand, according to federal filings, and that money could be transferred to another federal campaign.

+The senator also has built a national network, with Opportunity Matters Fund, a pro-Scott super political action committee, spending more than $20 million to help Republicans in 2022 and reporting $13 million-plus on hand to start 2023.
+Tech billionaire has Larry Ellison has donated at least $30 million to the organization since 2021, according to federal filings.

-With “faith in America” — the title of his most recent book, published last year — emerging as a theme for his anticipated presidential bid, Scott has been aiming to articulate a vision that sets him apart from some possible GOP rivals who have focused more on railing against cultural divides.
+With “faith in America” emerging as a theme for his anticipated presidential bid, Scott has been aiming to articulate a vision that sets him apart from some possible GOP rivals who have focused more on railing against cultural divides.

 “I see 330 million Americans getting back to celebrating our shared blessings again, tolerating our differences again, and having each other’s backs again,” he said in a speech to about 100 students and Republicans last month in Iowa.
 “We need new leaders who will lift us up, not tear us down.”